Air quality advisory issued for Wisconsin through noon Thursday

 Masks may offer some protection.
 However, to be effective, masks should be of the N95 variety.
 Paper or dust masks typically found at hardware stores are designed to protect against large particles and will not protect against the finer particles contained in wildfire smoke.

+“We are trying to balance," Dyer said.
+"Safety is very important to us, as well as meeting the needs of our community.”

+Dyer said MSCR leadership will continue to monitor and follow guidance from the DNR as the situation develops.

-The smoke has spread to many states in the Great Lakes region, with Chicago, Milwaukee and Minneapolis currently reporting some of the worst air quality in the world, according to the air quality monitor IQ Air.
+The smoke from the Canadian wildfires has spread to many states in the Great Lakes region, with Chicago, Milwaukee and Minneapolis reporting some of the worst air quality in the world this week, according to the air quality monitor IQ Air.

-The situation is expected to "remain highly dynamic over the coming days," the DNR said in a statement.
+In Michigan, that state’s Department of Environment, Great Lakes and Energy also issued an air quality alert for the entire state Tuesday.

+The air quality in Wisconsin is expected to improve to the "good" and "moderate" ranges by the Fourth of July weekend, the DNR's Czarnecki said.

 James Webb telescope reveals cosmic 'treasure trove,' and more of today's top videos